Rahul123hazarika/DSA-/array/concepts.md

   ARRAY USING JAVA:
-d
 An array is a linear data structure where all elements are arranged sequentially.
 It is a collection of elements of the same data type stored at contiguous memory locations

-NOTE-1: It stores elements of the same data type
+        //NOTE-1: It stores elements of the same data type
-NOTE-2: Stored at a contiguous memory location.
+        //NOTE-2: Stored at a contiguous memory location.

 Basic Terminologies of Array:
      Array Element: Elements are items stored in an array.